 Week 8: Letter “Oo”, number five, shape circle, “all about Daddy” activity, make homemade donuts, counting book, read Five Little Ducks.

 Week 9: Letter “Cc”, the color orange, letter c craft, number matching, scissor activities, playdoh learning activities.
 Play letter game on ABC Mouse.

 Week 10: Writing and letter-sound practice, comparison practice with items found on nature walk, practice location (behind, in front of, beside, on top, below) with various toys.

 Week 11: Letter “Pp”, color & dissect pumpkins activities, practice reading on own, sequencing, sorting by color.

-Week 12: Letter “Nn”, story of Moses, Watch Prince of Egypt to help explain story, number six, identify animals activity.
+Week 12: Letter “Nn”, the story of Moses, Watch Prince of Egypt to help explain the story, number six, identify animal activity.